Our Clients:

 Kimsey qualified for his first U.S. Open and just his second major championship overall.
 He made the cut and tied for 40th at the Open Championship last summer at Royal Portrush.

-The English site serves as the final qualifying tournament for European players and is the first of 13 final qualifying sites in all.
-Players are also contending Monday in Dallas, Japan will have a qualifying site on May 25 and the other 10 are scattered across North America on June 8, often called “golf’s longest day.”
+The English site served as the final qualifying tournament for European players.
+Japan will have a qualifying site on May 25 and 10 more are scattered across North America on June 8, often called “golf’s longest day.”

 –Field Level Media